 There is now a fantastic new playground in Fort Royal Park, containing innovative play equipment designed for a range of age groups.

-The first area for younger children replicates a civil war period farm homestead and will include swings, a slide and small pieces of play equipment for climbing and role play.
+The first area for younger children replicates a civil war period farm homestead and includes swings, a slide and small pieces of play equipment for climbing and role play.

 Fort Royal Memory Trail